-- A. Deadly Force: The Federal Courts have defined deadly force as any force that creates a substantial likelihood of death or serious bodily harm.
+- A. Deadly Physical Force: The Federal Courts have defined deadly force as any force which creates a substantial likelihood of death or serious bodily harm.
 The Kentucky Legislature has further defined deadly force in K.R.S.
-503.010: "Deadly physical force" means force which is used with the purpose of causing death or serious physical injury or which the defendant knows to create a substantial risk of causing death or serious physical injury. - B. Non-Deadly Force: All uses of force other than those that create a substantial likelihood of serious bodily harm or death. - C. Imminent: Impending or about to occur. - D. Objectively Reasonable: The amount of force that would be used by other reasonable and well-trained officers when faced with the circumstances that the officer using the force is presented with. - E. Reasonable Belief: Reasonable belief means that the person concerned, acting as a reasonable person believes that the prescribed facts exist. - F. Serious Physical Injury: "Serious physical injury" means physical injury which creates a substantial risk of death, or which causes
+503.010: "Deadly physical force" means force which is used with the purpose of causing death or serious physical injury or which the defendant knows to create a substantial risk of causing death or serious physical injury. - B. Imminent: Has a broader meaning than immediate or instantaneous, the concept of imminent should be understood to be elastic, involving an ongoing period of time depending on the circumstances rather than a moment in time under the definition of immediate.